top of page

 WARREN EASLEY

 Warren lives near Portland in Oregon, where he skis, fly fishes, and writes The Cal Claxton Mysteries.
-He was named the Northwest’s Up and Coming Author in 2017 by Willamette Writers and the fifth book in the series, Blood for Wine, was short-listed for a Nero Wolfe Award.
-Book 8, No Witness
+He was named the Northwest’s Up and Coming Author in 2017 by Willamette Writers, and the fifth book in the series, Blood for Wine, was short-listed for a Nero Wolfe Award.
+Book 8, No Witness, received the coveted Spotted Owl Award for the best mystery by a writer in the greater Pacific Northwest.
+His current book is The Killing Pill. warreneasley.com

 NICHOLAS GEORGE